-- School wide (K-4) Community Meetings are held once a month from 8:00-8:45am in the gym - Scheduled meetings are posted on our school website: https://tapestryschool.org/schools/k-4-lower-school/ - These meetings are part of the Expeditionary Learning school design.
+- School wide (K-4) Community Meetings are held once a month from 8:00-8:45 am in the gym - Scheduled meetings are posted on our school website - These meetings are part of the Expeditionary Learning school design.
 The purpose is to build a feeling of community and belonging.
 They allow children an opportunity to be recognized for showing PIRRK (see character education) and for the work they are doing in their class. - Open to all families of Tapestry K-4 students. - Community Meetings include: the National Anthem, The Pledge of Allegiance, The Tapestry Student Pledge, announcements on current learning or events at Tapestry, "Bucket Fillers" are recognized, and sometimes a "Classroom Spotlight." - We encourage you to join us for our Community Meetings; you are guaranteed to leave proud, energized, and inspired!